spencerjpotts/Ark-FisherMan/README.md

 - Language Configuration (Supported only English)

 # Bugs
-The more people that test it / use it, more bugs can be found and fixed.
-MAKE SURE TO SUBMIT AN ISSUE IF PROBLEMS PLEASE WITH DETAILED DESCRIPTIONS OF THE PROBLEM!!!!!
+The more people that test it / use it, more bugs can be found and fixed!.

-# TRIBE SHOUT-OUTS!
-- TBD
-- TBD
-- TBD
-# Credits
+MAKE SURE TO SUBMIT AN ISSUE OR JOIN THE DISCORD! :)